TanmayAmbadkar/VELM/README.md

 ##  Introduction
 We implement the Verified Exploration through Learned Models (VELM) in this artifact.
 Make sure Docker is installed on your system.

 For some of the commands, we list their estimated running time.
-These measurements are performed on a desktop computer with Intel I7-12700K CPU and 32GB RAM.
+These measurements are performed on a MacBook Pro Intel I5 CPU (4 cores) and 16GB RAM.
 The running time can very if tested on other machines.

 ## Installation
 Follow the following instructions to build a new Docker image or use our provided image.
+Note this process will create a Docker container named `velm_container` that might have the the same name with your existing containers.

 ### Using the Provided Docker Image
 1. Run the following command to download the image to local machine